dahlb/ha_kia_hyundai/README.md

 - update: get latest **cached** vehicle data
 - request_sync: this will make a call to your vehicle to get its latest data, watch sync age to tell if you are over using this! (unavailable in US Hyundai)
 - start_climate / stop_climate: Control the HVAC car services
-- start_charge / stop_charge: You can control your charging using these services (unavailable in US Hyundai)
+- start_charge / stop_charge: You can control your charging using these services
-- set_charge_limits: You can control your charging capacity limits using this services  (unavailable in US Hyundai and CA)
+- set_charge_limits: You can control your charging capacity limits using this services

 ## Troubleshooting ##
 If you receive an error while trying to login, please go through these steps;